graphicsdesk/spectate/README.md

 $ npm link
 ```

-4. Lastly, to authorize Spectate to download Google Docs, click the ["Enable the Google Docs API"](https://developers.google.com/docs/api/quickstart/nodejs) button.
+4. Lastly, to authorize Spectate to download Google Docs, click the ["Enable the Google Docs API"](https://developers.google.com/docs/api/quickstart/nodejs) button (make sure you're signed into Google with your Spec account).
 Click "Create", and save the client configuration as `credentials.json` inside the `~/spectate/keys/` directory.

 ## Creating a Spectate project

-1. In the terminal, create a new directory with the article slug as the name and move into it.
-(This directory should be outside of the `~/spectate` folder.)
+1. In the terminal, create a new directory with an [article slug](https://github.com/graphicsdesk/spectate/wiki/API-Documentation#slug) as the name.
+Move into it.
+(This directory should not be in the `~/spectate` folder.)

 <pre>
 $ mkdir <var>SLUG</var>